Daniel-Barbera/NS1-to-NS2-Guide/README.md

 # Common Issues

 ## P: "The game says that "ns.someFunctionThatTotallyExists() is not a function!"
-A: If you have defined your own functions within the code and they're located outside of main, check if you've defined the ``ns``  object as a function parameter, so the function can use the game actions, just like main.
+A: If you have defined your own functions within the code and they're located outside of ``main``, check if you've defined the ``ns``  object as a function parameter, so the function can use the game actions, just like ``main``.

 // TODO: example